(02) 9192 1600

 Brow Lift & Forehead Reduction

-A brow lift, also known as a foreheadplasty or a forehead lift, is a procedure aimed at rejuvenating the shape of the eyebrows and upper eyelids, raising sagging skin while reducing wrinkles and frownlines in the forehead area.
+A brow lift, also referred to as a foreheadplasty or forehead lift, is a surgical procedure that addresses the position of the eyebrows and skin of the forehead.
+The procedure involves lifting the skin to reduce the appearance of wrinkles and frown lines.

 Brow Lift & Forehead Reduction Sydney